lammps/lammps/doc/src/mdi_engine.rst

 a driver code which LAMMPS currently recognizes.
 See more details about these commands in the `MDI library documentation
 <https://molssi-mdi.github.io/MDI_Library/html/mdi_standard.html>`_
+..
 NOTE: Taylor - is this the best link for this info?
-Can we flesh this out with the full list of supported commands?
-Maybe the distiniction of what "node" the commands refer to is not needed in this table?
+Can we flesh this
+.. out with the full list of supported commands?
+Maybe the distinction
+.. of what "node" the commands refer to is not needed in this table?

 .. list-table::
    :widths: 20 80